BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Ultimate end = happiness
 - Our pursuit of an ultimate end is necessary for freedom, not a restriction on freedom.
 - He derived his account of freedom from his account of an action
+- But since actions on passion also seem to be properly human acts, in contrast to the thoughtless scratching of one’s beard, we may wonder how they are related to Aquinas’ account of properly human acts.